 How to Use Balsamic Vinaigrette

 The vinaigrette can just as easily be used as a sauce.
-Drizzle a little on top of a grilled steak, pork or chicken.
+Drizzle a little on top of a grilled steak, pork tenderloin or even seared duck breasts.
 Or even use as a dip for your favorite crusty bread.

 - ¼ cup Good Quality Balsamic Vinegar